senpaiSubby/yotsugi/README.md

 5. Edit `config/config.json` with you bot token and user ID

 6. Run the bot with `npm start`

+<h2 align="center"><b>Usage</b></h2>

+All commands in Nezuko are linked to a database where all params are set with the command `//config`.
+For example to see Embys config you would do `//config get emby` and to set a param like apiKey you would do `//config set emby apiKey YOURAPIKEY`.
+For command usages, etc run the `//help` command.

 <!------------------------- CONTRIBUTING ------------------------->